St. john Trauma Center: NORTHEASTern OKLAHOMA'S ONLY ACS-VERIFIED LEVEL II TRAUMA CENTER

 What is considered a trauma?

-Trauma is the leading cause of death for people younger than 44 in the United States.
-The most common reasons patients come to St. John Medical Center include:
+Trauma is the leading cause of death for people younger than 44 in the U.S. The most common reasons patients come to St. John Medical Center include:

 - Motor vehicle crashes